pshrmn/curi/README.md

 You can test it out by forking this [codepen](https://codepen.io/pshrmn/pen/mmebOK).

-For a reference on some of the terms used with `curi`, please see the [glossary](./docs/GLOSSARY.md)
+For a reference on some of the terms used with Curi, please see the [glossary](./docs/GLOSSARY.md)

 ## curi